abderrahmaneMustapha/algeria-api-natural-disaster/README.md

  I have managed to collect 1381 earthquakes happened in Algeria.
  Now i am working on defining the exact city or Wilaya of the earthquake.

+here is  the dataset of the earthquakes [click here](/utils/dataResources/files/earthquakes/algeria_consolidated_data.csv)